B-Whitt/ML-POT/Lab-1/README.md

 1. Click the `From URL` tab under `New Notebook`.
 1. Give the notebook a name in the `Name` field, for example `Heart Disease` and optionally you can give it a description.
 1. In the Notebook URL field, use `https://github.com/bleonardb3/ML-POT/blob/master/Lab-1/Heart%20Disease.ipynb`.
-1. Select the free Anaconda environment, then click the `Create Notebook` button on the bottom right of the screen.
+1. Select the Spark environment that you created, then click the `Create Notebook` button on the bottom right of the screen.

 ### Step 12.
 Follow the instructions in the notebook.